dsus121/SBA319/README.md

 ## ascii tree diagram

-This project does this ... [populate]
+This project is a model of a simple todo list.
+The trails data comes from the state's COTREX dataset.
+It was quite the adventure finding the correct pathway to get this data.
+I did keep notes, so buzz me if you need the .csv.
+Because there is A LOT of data, my application is running a little slowly.
+Please be patient.
+You'll see 42 users on the landing page.
+Just choose someone to see their inventory.
+Then you can see trail details and choose trail to add to their to-do list.
+You can edit the date, notes, and checklist fields ... or delete a planned hike.

+CRUD operations on the to-do list acheived.

 ## ascii tree diagram

-SBA319/
+`SBA319/
 ┣ models/
 ┃ ┣ todo.js
 ┃ ┣ trail.js
 ┃ ┗ user.js
 ┣ public/
 ┃ ┣ images/
+┃ ┃ ┣ 404.jpg
+┃ ┃ ┗ paper.jpg
+┃ ┣ js/
-┃ ┣ index.html
+┃ ┃ ┣ getTrailDetails.js
+┃ ┃ ┗ indTodos.js
 ┃ ┣ script.js
 ┃ ┗ styles.css
 ┣ server/
 ┃ ┣ data/
 ┃ ┃ ┗ data.js
-┃ ┣ views/
-┃ ┃ ┣ index.ejs
-┃ ┃ ┗ user.ejs
 ┃ ┣ index.js
 ┃ ┣ mongo.js
 ┃ ┣ populateData.js
 ┃ ┣ populatePackingLists.js
 ┃ ┗ routes.js
+┣ views/
+┃ ┣ 404error.ejs
+┃ ┣ index.ejs
+┃ ┣ todo.ejs
+┃ ┗ user.ejs
 ┣ .env
 ┣ .gitignore
 ┣ NOTES.txt
 ┣ package-lock.json
 ┣ package.json
-┗ README.md
+┗ README.md`

 ## Technical Requirements

-- [ ] Use at least three different data collections within the database (such as users, posts, or comments). (**5%**)
+- [X] Use at least three different data collections within the database (such as users, posts, or comments). (**5%**)
-- [ ] Utilize reasonable data modeling practices. (**10%**)
+- [X] Utilize reasonable data modeling practices. (**10%**)
-- [ ] Create GET routes for all data that should be exposed to the client, using appropriate query commands to retrieve the data from the database. (**10%**)
+- [X] Create GET routes for all data that should be exposed to the client, using appropriate query commands to retrieve the data from the database. (**10%**)
-- [ ] Create POST routes for data, as appropriate, using appropriate insertion commands to add data to the database.
+- [X] Create POST routes for data, as appropriate, using appropriate insertion commands to add data to the database.
 At least one data collection should allow for client creation via a POST request. (**10%**)
-- [ ] Create PATCH or PUT routes for data, as appropriate, using appropriate update commands to change data in the database.
+- [X] Create PATCH or PUT routes for data, as appropriate, using appropriate update commands to change data in the database.
 At least one data collection should allow for client manipulation via a PATCH or PUT request. (**10%**)
-- [ ] Create DELETE routes for data, as appropriate, using appropriate delete commands to remove data from the database.
+- [X] Create DELETE routes for data, as appropriate, using appropriate delete commands to remove data from the database.
 At least one data collection should allow for client deletion via a DELETE request. (**10%**)
 - [ ] Include sensible indexes for any and all fields that are queried frequently.
 For fields that may have a high write-to-read ratio, you may forgo indexes for performance considerations.
 Make comments of this where applicable. (**5%**)
 - [ ] Include sensible MongoDB data validation rules for at least one data collection. (**5%**) [schema]
   - Note: This may be accomplished in a number of ways.
 If you choose to perform this task outside of your application's code, you must include a way to test the validation within the application's routes.
 This can be as simple as providing a POST route that attempts to create an invalid document and displays the resulting error.
-- [ ] Populate your application's collections with sample data illustrating the use case of the collections.
+- [X] Populate your application's collections with sample data illustrating the use case of the collections.
 You must include at least five sample documents per collection.  (**5%**)
 Note: **Double-check this requirement before submission.** Testing your delete routes may leave you under the requirement.
 To be safe, populate your collections with sample data well above the requirement (we recommend 10-20 documents). (**5%**)
-- [ ] Utilize reasonable code organization practices.  (**5%**)
+- [X] Utilize reasonable code organization practices.  (**5%**)
-- [ ] Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).  (**10%**)
+- [X] Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).  (**10%**)
-- [ ] Commit frequently to the git repository. [ at least 10] (**5%**)
+- [X] Commit frequently to the git repository. [ at least 10] (**5%**)
-- [ ] Include a README file that contains a description of your application.
+- [X] Include a README file that contains a description of your application.
 This README must include a description of your API's available routes and their corresponding CRUD operations for reference.  (**5%**)
-- [ ] Level of effort displayed in creativity and user experience.  (**5%**)
+- [X] Level of effort displayed in creativity and user experience.  (**5%**)

 ## Bonus Objectives